 Glacier Country Wildlife

-Glacier Country wildlife usually consists of a kea parrot here and there.
+Wildlife around Franz Josef and Fox Glacier usually consists of a kea parrot here and there.
 These highly entertaining alpine parrots are infamous for pecking the rubber seals off cars.